jl33-ai/procedural-wikipedia/README.md

 # procedural-notes

-📚 Used a combination of **recursion and generative AI** to autonomously and procedurally create an entire mini-wikipedia notebook as a **`proof of concept`**.
+📚 Used a combination of **recursion and generative AI** to autonomously and procedurally create an entire mini-wikipedia notebook from a single prompt as a **`proof of concept`**.

+`Topic -> Generate topic tree -> generate a .md markdown file for each concept, interlinked`

 ## Concepts used:
 **Recursion:** To traverse nested list of semantic topcis

-**Generative AI:** use of the OpenAI API to use a predefined engineered model, which is told to output .markdown files
+**Generative AI:** use of the OpenAI API to use a predefined engineered model, which is told to output a library of .markdown files in your directory.

+These fully formatted notepages can then be viewed in Obsidian, GitHub, or any markdown previewer.

 Technically this could be applied to anything:
 - Enter the overarching topic of the wikipedia page